 Why don’t we ask any of these questions?
 Instead, we emphasize a child’s future occupation.
 Staring at those back-to-school signs, it’s easy to see why our careers define us in adulthood.

-By asking, “What do you want to be when you grow up?” we focus our children’s attention on earning money instead of creating a life they love.
+By asking, “What do you want to be when you grow up?” we focus our children’s attention on making money instead of creating a life they love.
 Why don’t we focus on who they want to be and what they value?

 I Don’t Want a Career